 Use this tried and true advice to keep your gas tank full when competing.

-If you’re only focused on race-day nutrition, you’re missing the big picture, says Littleton, Colo.-based Bob Seebohar, the personal sport dietitian for the 2008 Olympic Triathlon Team and author of “Nutrition Periodization for Athletes: Taking Traditional Sports Nutrition to the Next Level.”
+If you’re only focused on race-day nutrition, you’re missing the big picture, says Littleton, Colo.-based Bob Seebohar, who served as the personal sport dietitian for the 2008 U.S. Olympic triathlon team and author of “Nutrition Periodization for Athletes: Taking Traditional Sports Nutrition to the Next Level.”

 “You have specific physiological goals associated with each training cycle, such as increasing endurance, speed, strength and power, and improving technique, tactics and economy,” Seebohar said.
 “You should have specific nutrition goals as well.”